Define Your Endpoints

 An Endpoint is an object representing a container deployment host, virtual image, or physical server in an enterprise’s data center.
 Endpoints are where your Components are deployed and used to map where a package vulnerability is running without the need for an EndPoint agent installed into production Environments.

-A DeployHub Environment is a collection of Endpoints.
+A DeployHub Pro Environment is a collection of Endpoints.
 Therefore, there is a many-to-many relationship between Environments and Endpoints, so that an Endpoint can be assigned to more than one Environment, and an Environment can contain many Endpoints.

 This data establishes relationships that allow for mapping a vulnerability found at the Component level to the specific Endpoints where it is running.